JiangJarrod/JiangYuan.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
 title: "Performance and optimization of bio-oil/Buton rock asphalt composite modified asphalt"
 collection: publications
+permalink: /publication/2010-10-01-paper-title-number-2
+# excerpt: 'This paper is about the number 2.
+The number 3 is left for future work.'
 date: 2020-12-20
 venue: 'December 20'
 # paperurl: 'http://academicpages.github.io/files/paper1.pdf'